owentechnologist/PyQuiz/README.md

 python Quiz.py Geography1.tsv
 ```

-## Hint: If you want to create your own Quiz, you can ask ChatGPt the following prompt:
+## Hint: If you want to create your own Quiz, you can ask ChatGPT the following prompt:
 ```
 The following is an example of types of questions. (fill in the blank) questions and (T or F) questions.
 Using the format in the following, generate a sample of 20 questions regarding